LogtalkDotOrg/logtalk.org/_pages/using_tools_with_prolog.md

 solutions.
 The Prolog adapter files used by Logtalk contain code to workaround some of these portability issues.

-For best results, always use the latest Logtalk version to benefit of any recent improvements to the Logtalk compiler and Prolog backend adapter files that facilitate compiling Prolog code as Logtalk code.
+For best results, always use the latest Logtalk version to benefit from any recent improvements to the Logtalk compiler and Prolog backend adapter files that facilitate compiling Prolog code as Logtalk code.